Internet Explorer/Edge XXE (XML External Entity) Zero-Day Vulnerability

 Culprit Internet Explorer OR Microsoft Edge?

 According to the security analysts at ACROS, it is an ‘undocumented security feature’ in Edge that clashes with IE’s capability to correctly read the mark of the web (MOTW) flag applied to files downloaded from the Internet.
-If the file is downloaded via IE browser and then opened, IE correctly identifies the file as untrusted and does not allow it to make the request to the remote server.
+If the file is downloading via the IE browser and opened, IE correctly identifies it as untrusted and does not allow it to request the remote server.

-However, if the file is downloaded via Edge, then IE browser incorrectly identifies the file as trusted and allows it to make the request to the remote server.
-This happens as the permissions for malicious MHT file downloaded with Internet Explorer are different from those downloaded by Edge.
-Also, mark of the web(MOTW) information for the malicious file downloaded via Edge is stored in the data stream due to which Internet Explorer faces an error while trying to read it.
-This results in IE browser ignoring the error and considering the file as a regular local file.
+However, if the file is downloading via Edge, the IE browser incorrectly identifies it as trusted and allows it to request the remote server.
+This happens as the permissions for malicious MHT files downloaded with Internet Explorer differ from those downloaded by Edge.
+Also, mark of the web(MOTW) information for the malicious file downloaded via Edge is stored in the data stream.
+So Internet Explorer faces an error while trying to read it.
+This results in the IE browser ignoring the error and considering the file a regular local one.

-Below are the differences in security features for the file downloaded via IE and Edge.
+Below are the differences in security features for file downloading via IE and Edge.
 Microsoft Edge has added two entries to the downloaded MHT file’s AC.

 File Permissions downloaded with Microsoft Edge File Permissions downloaded with IE